balena-io/etcher/README.md

 ## Supported Operating Systems

 - Linux (most distros)
-- macOS 10.9 and later
+- macOS 10.10 (Yosemite) and later
 - Microsoft Windows 7 and later

 Note that Etcher will run on any platform officially supported by